Civil Rights/General Public Interest Law Projects

 In September 2008, IPR filed suit on Mr. Hairston’s behalf.
 GPO responded with a motion to dismiss, claiming that Mr. Hairston failed to exhaust his administrative remedies prior to initiating the federal lawsuit.
 IPR opposed this motion, and, in the fall of 2009, the district court denied the motion as to the discrimination claim and granted the motion as to the retaliation claim.
 In the meantime, Mr. Hairston suffered additional retaliation at GPO, and he filed additional EEO complaints after he was denied overtime and training opportunities.
 IPR amended his federal complaint to include the denial of training claim in the spring of 2010, and the parties engaged in discovery throughout the summer and fall of 2010.

 In spring of 2011, GPO filed a motion for summary judgment, arguing that the agency had a non-discriminatory reason for canceling Mr. Hairston’s promotion.
 IPR opposed the motion, arguing that the evidence indicates that GPO’s reason was false and pretext for discrimination.
-Summary judgment briefing was completed in early July 2011, and the parties await a decision.
+The court granted summary judgment to GPO in January 2013, and IPR filed an appeal to the D.C.
+Circuit on Mr. Hairston’s behalf.
+IPR successfully opposed GPO’s motion for summary affirmance and merits briefing was completed in April 2014.
+The D.C.
+Circuit has scheduled oral argument on Mr. Hairston’s appeal for October 2014.

 IPR represented Melvin Eley, an African-American who had worked for the Government Printing Office (GPO) for decades but had repeatedly been denied promotions on the basis of race and retaliation.
 After Mr. Eley was denied a promotion in 2001, he filed an EEO complaint, and IPR represented him.
 GPO settled that matter favorably to Mr. Eley in 2003, but GPO continued to deny Mr. Eley promotions for which he was qualified.